Improwised/kb.repairrabbit.github.io/content/advanced-configuration/email-templates.md

 ## To Update Email Template

-* To modify the email templete from `Edit` button, It will redirect the ckeditor to change the name, subject, status and content of a perticular mail in that `{{variable_names}}` should be kept as it is .
+* To modify the email template from Edit button, It will redirect the editor to change the name, subject, status and content of a particular mail in that `{{variable_names}}` should be kept as it is.

-* The `Active` status shows that the mail will be sent and the `Deactive` status shows the mail will not be sent from system.
+* The `Active` status shows that the mail will be sent and the `Deactivate` status shows the mail will not be sent from the system.

-* The status can also be changed from main listing of email-templates at admin side by clicking on `Active` or `Deactive` button.
+* The status can also be changed from the main listing of email-templates at admin side by clicking on `Active` or `Deactivate` button.